comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% docs column__preselected_product_variation_id %}

-The product variation of the preselected mealbox that corresponds to the customer composed mealbox (pre Onesub).
+The product variation id of the dish presented to the customer on the webpage.

 {% enddocs %}

 {% docs column__preselected_recipe_id %}

-The recipe is of the preselected mealbox that corresponds to the customer composed mealbox (pre Onesub).
+The recipe id of the dish preseneted to the customer on the webpage.

 {% enddocs %}

 {% docs column__has_delivery %}

-The order has a delivery related to it.
+1 if the order has delivery.
+E.g., gift card orders does not have a delivery, most other orders does.

 {% enddocs %}

 {% docs column__is_added_dish %}

-The recipe has been selected by the customer.
+Is 1 if the ordered dish was added by the customer and 0 if the ordered dish was preselected for the customer.
+For all rows that are not representing a dish the field will be null.

 {% enddocs %}

 {% docs column__is_removed_dish %}

-The preselected recipe has been removed by the customer.
+Is 1 if the preselected dish was removed by the customer and 0 if the preselected dish was ordered.
+For all rows that are not representing a dish the field will be null.

 {% enddocs %}

-{% docs column__is_generated_recipe_line %}
+{% docs column__meal_adjustment_subscription %}

-The row has been generated to add the recipe.
+The difference between the ordered number of meals and the number of meals the customer subscribes to.

 {% enddocs %}

-{% docs column__is_chef_composed_mealbox %}
+{% docs column__portion_adjustment_subscription %}

-The order line referes to a mealbox and its recipes that are preselected by a chef (pre Onesub).
+The difference between the ordered number of portions and the number of portions the customer subscribes to.

 {% enddocs %}

-{% docs column__is_mealbox %}

-The order line is a part of an mealbox order.

-{% enddocs %}

 {% docs column__fk_dim_products_preselected %}

-Foreign key that is used to relate preselected product variations to Dim Products.
+Used to fetch product information about the dishes that has been presented to the customer on the webpage before the order was placed.
+Is 0 for order lines that are not representing a preselected dish.

 {% enddocs %}

 {% docs column__fk_dim_recipes_preselected %}

-Foreign key that is used to relate preselected recipes to Dim Recipes.
+Used to fetch recipe information about the dishes that has been presented to the customer on the webpage before the order was placed.
+Is 0 for order lines that are not representing a preselected dish.

 {% enddocs %}